KingMirax/CRYPTONMIC-HORIZON-CHZ-WHITEPAPER/README.md

 	•	One-on-one and small group check-ins to keep people grounded and encouraged

-	•	Live Zoom sessions (in testing) to make learning more personal
+	•	Live Space sessions (in testing) to make learning more personal

  # What We’re Not (Yet)
 	•	Not a DAO